ATP-Dependent Mismatch Recognition in DNA Replication Mismatch Repair: Quantum Mechanics

+Thus, the recognition errors for the A--T and G--T base pairs are obtained.

-The energy that an ATP provides for recognition is not necessarily the same as ATP Gibbs free energy, but their values should be close.
-The Gibbs free energy per ATP molecule is about 20$kT$ ($\approx50$kJ/mol) \cite{milo_phillips_orme_2016}.
-So each ATP provides about 20$kT$ of energy to Enz.
+The energy provided by an ATP molecule for the recognition process may not be exactly equal to the Gibbs free energy of ATP, but their values are expected to be close.
+The Gibbs free energy per ATP molecule is approximately 20 $kT$ (around 50 kJ/mol) at room temperature~\cite{milo_phillips_orme_2016}.
+Therefore, each ATP molecule should be able to provide approximately 20 $kT$ of energy to~Enz.

-The two ATP are hydrolyzed asynchronously [Fig. \ref{3}].
-When the first ATP is hydrolyzed, Enz changes its conformation to prepare for recognition.
-The conformation change consumes energy.
-The first ATP provides the energy.
-It provides more energy than necessary.
-The surplus is better stored in conformation $B/B^{\prime}$ to be used together when the second ATP is hydrolyzed.
-Therefore, the values of $E_B$ and $E_{B^{\prime}}$ are higher than the energy of a single ATP.
-In other words, the values of $E_B$ and $E_{B^{\prime}}$ are between 20$kT$ and 40$kT$.
-In addition, they should be as high as possible, meaning $E_B\approx E_{B^{\prime}}$.
+In the asynchronous hydrolysis of the two ATP molecules (Figure~\ref{3}), the first ATP hydrolysis event triggers a conformational change in Enz to prepare it for the recognition process.
+The energy provided by the first ATP may be more than what is required for the conformational change.
+The excess energy could be stored in the conformation $B/B^{\prime}$ to be utilized later in conjunction with the energy from the hydrolysis of the second ATP.
+As a result, the energy values $E_B$ and $E_{B^{\prime}}$ could be higher than the energy of a single ATP molecule.
+These values are expected to fall between 20 $kT$ and 40 $kT$.
+Additionally, it is convenient to assume that $E_B \approx E_{B^{\prime}}$.
+This assumption could be realistic because it is desirable for $E_B$ and $E_{B^{\prime}}$ to be as high as possible, which, in turn, ensures that they are approximately equal.

-\section{Reshuffle energy levels}
+\section{Reshuffle Energy Levels}

-Enz can discriminate between mismatches and correct matches.
-This ability results from quantum mechanics.
-What is essential here is to flip the energy gap between conformations $R$/$R^{\prime}$ and $W$/$W^{\prime}$, resulting in $E_R<E_W$ and $E_{R^{\prime}}>E_{W^{\prime}}$.
-This can be achieved by exploiting quantum mechanics.
+Enz possesses the ability to discriminate between correct base pair matches and mismatches, and this ability is rooted in quantum mechanics.
+To achieve this discrimination, it is necessary to manipulate the energy gap between conformations $R$/$R^{\prime}$ and $W$/$W^{\prime}$ to result in $E_R<E_W$ and $E_{R^{\prime}}>E_{W^{\prime}}$.